Sulfion/Individual_Assignment4_Part2/README.md

 * Customized hallway
 * Dark fog to heighten atmosphere
 * Wandering voices randomly generated and played from array
 * Haunting footsteps with reverb
+* Baked lighting with light probes for realistic but efficient lighting
 * Grabbable cross used to lay the ghost to rest
 * Raycast detection to surprise player with steam particles
 * Ghost who wanders randomly throughout end of level using NavMesh Agent